You’ve just taught a great math lesson and feel your students “got it”… but did they?

 Afterwards, separate the responses into three categories.
 Quickly analyze, and adapt future instruction based on the information.

 (Source: Erika Savage)

-Using visual representations, Triangle-Square-Circle math exit tickets prompt learners to synthesize information, ask questions, and summarize essential points.
+Using visual representations, Triangle-Square-Circle prompts students to synthesize information, ask questions, and summarize essential points.

 - The triangle, with 3 points, means that students must give three key points they “took away” from the math lesson.